myappz-com/microquery.js/README.md

 # microQuery.js
-A minimal, jQuery-compatible helper library for modern JavaScript projects
+A minimal, jQuery-one-way-compatible helper library for modern JavaScript projects

 ### What is it?
 microQuery.js is a tiny (~1KB gzipped) JavaScript utility that brings back the simplicity and convenience of jQuery’s $() syntax — for faster coding, cleaner code, and fewer keystrokes.

+ℹ️ Note: code written for microQuery.js will run with jQuery.js.
+Not vice versa.

 It covers just the essentials: DOM selection, events, class manipulation, content updates, and $.ajax() — all chainable, all modern, with none of jQuery’s overhead or legacy features.